-Kaya FM remodeled their approach to how they offer digital content to their listeners, which has definitely grown their podcast listenership loyalty.
+Kaya FM remodeled its approach to offering digital content to its listeners, which has definitely grown its podcast listenership loyalty.
 Portable Voices, a Kenyan audiobook production company and Podcast Network, has a Creatives Club that supports its creators through editing, scriptwriting, and production.

 Other Podcast Networks thriving in Africa include Colourful Radio, Lutcha, Afripods, The Gold Coast Report, Agora Podcast Network, Impact Africa Network, African Podcasts Network, Pod Africa, and What’s Good Network.

 “The notion that a network is going to spot raw talent and scoop it up, making you wealthy (or at least wealthy by podcast standards) and famous (or at least famous by podcast standards) is a myth.” – Eric Nuzum

 The business of podcasting does not only hold success stories.
 The failures are well documented.
 The blogging era’s meteoric rise brought upon by big blog networks such as Gawker and Weblog did not last long in the market.
 Are we likely to see a similar fate with Podcast networks?

 Luminary is a subscription service that builds businesses primarily off of paywalled content and is home to podcast networks and independent podcasters.
 On its launch, it recorded a disastrous rollout into the marketplace forcing the podcasters and big networks to exit the stage.
 This is to say that near misses occur too, and as a creator, you have to think long and hard about what you’re getting yourself into within the industry.
 Read the fine print.

 What’s in my fine print?

 - An extremely passionate team and all efforts come from a place of care.

 - You retain full creative control (flexibility, independence, and expression)